Natural language search is the insane idea that maybe we can talk to computers in the same way we talk to people. Absolutely nuts, I know.

 The audio file is processed by a speech-to-text API that filters out background noise, analyzes it to find the various phonemes, matches it up to words and converts the spoken word into a plain English sentence.

 This query gets examined by the search system.
-The search system notices there’s a proper name in two words in the sentence: Joe Perry.
+The search engine uses natural language processing (or NLP) to analyze the query and notices there’s a proper name in two words in the sentence: Joe Perry.
 Picking out these various people, places, and things from a data set, collection of files, or group of text is called named entity recognition and is a pretty standard feature for most search applications.

 So the system knows that the words Joe Perry refers to a person.
 But there might be several notable Joe Perrys in the database so the system has to resolve these ambiguities.

 There’s Joe Perry the NFL football player, Joe Perry the snooker champion (totally not kidding), Joe Perry the Maine politician, and Joe Perry the popular musician.
 The word band in the query alerts the system that we’re probably looking for careers associated with a band like a composers, musicians, or singers.
 That’s how it disambiguates which Joe Perry we’re looking for.